Semiconductor industry in Taiwan: Geopolitics

 In April 2024, the United States Department of Commerce provided TSMC Arizona with a grant for a total of $6.6 billion in funding under the CHIPS and Science Act.
 Additionally, the two countries are investing in joint research initiatives and workforce development programs to provide a steady pipeline of skilled workers for the semiconductor industry.
 TSMC's expansion into the United States has also been met with significant challenges, particularly in its Arizona plant, facing a 1-year delay on its planned operating date.
 Some TSMC managers have attributed the plant's troubled development to cultural clashes between TSMC's management and American workers.

 U.S. President Donald Trump criticized Taiwan for its dominance in the U.S. semiconductor industry.
 In February 2025, China accused Taiwan of using its semiconductor sector to gain political favor from the United States.

+According to U.S. think-tank German Marshall Fund, Trump's approach (or the general approach of the U.S.) has negatively affected Taiwanese populations' perception of the U.S. According to a March survey conducted by Global Views Research, a majority of respondents in Taiwan believe that TSMC's move to produce advanced semiconductors in the United States diminishes the island's "silicon shield" and viewed the company's U.S. investment as the result of American political pressure.
+This assessment contrasts with statements by Taiwanese President Lai Ching-te, who has denied that the decision was made under external coercion.
+Public concern centered on the possibility that relocating a significant share of TSMC's most advanced chip production to facilities in the U.S. could reduce the strategic incentive for the United States to defend Taiwan in the event of an attack by China.
+The think-tank warned that such a self-serving approach will potentially weaken the resolve of Taiwanese citizens to defend themselves.